-Whether referred to as Conventional Built Up Roofing or BUR, tar and gravel roofing is a system of flat roofing protection that is budget-friendly and can last up to 30 years.
+Tar and gravel roofs, sometimes referred to as Conventional Built Up Roofing or BUR roofs, is a system of flat roofing protection that is budget-friendly and can have a lifespan of up to 30 years.
 If you have a home with a flat roof, a tar and gravel roof may be a good option for you.

 Strong sun exposure can also damage the roofing membrane if left uncovered by the gravel.
 Tar and gravel roofing is not normally recommended in areas with lots of snow or rain.
 It is sometimes prone to leaks, especially if the flashing and underlayments are not correctly installed.
 Flat roofing is prone to ponding, when water stays on a roof surface for more than 48 hours.
 This excess of water places increased weight on the roof and can change the roof structure.
 Depressions may also result, affecting the drainage slope and causing the pooling to continue.
 Continued pooling may result in vegetation growing on the surface of the roof.
 Vegetation will grow roots, hold moisture, and deteriorate the roof’s surface.
 A tar and gravel roof must have an adequate drainage system to avoid this problem.